On the operator norm of a Hermitian random matrix with correlated entries: Proof of in the General Case

 uniformly for any choice of the unsummed indices.
 In particular, the estimates comply with~\eqref{CR} and there is no need to perform summations over internal indices separately as in Section~\ref{sect-2-cumu-estimates}.
 The only exception occurs for $k=3$, where one obtains

 instead of the bound of order $N^{3/2}$ prescribed by the counting rule.
 As~\eqref{k3-term} is the only term for $k=3$ due to \eqref{A1}, and $k/2+1=5/2$, it follows that~\eqref{est-by-const} holds for $k=3$.
 Hence, we can exclude the $k=3$ case from the following analysis and assume that all estimates for~3-cumulants with or without internal indices comply with~\eqref{CR}.
-Similarly to Lemma~\ref{ext-red-rule-2-cumu}, we define
+We further note the following definition. \begin{definition} For $\mathbf{x}\in\R^{N}$, set

+and define any 3-cumulants with one or more indices replaced by a vector analogously. \end{definition}